carlesfernandez/gnsssdr-telecorenta/README.md

     Bus 003 Device 001: ID 1d6b:0002 Linux Foundation 2.0 root hub
     ```

     The dongle is identified as `Realtek Semiconductor Corp.
 RTL2838 DVB-T`.
 Take note of the bus number and the device ID.
 For instance, if your dongle appears at `Bus 003 Device 004: ...` then your device can be found at `/dev/bus/usb/003/004`.

-## Download and use the Docker image
+# Download and use the Docker image

-Download the Docker image.
-From your terminal:
+To download the Docker image, run the following command in your terminal:

 ```
 docker pull carlesfernandez/gnsssdr-telecorenta:latest
 ```

-Check that you can run it:
+Verify that the image is functioning correctly by executing:
 ```
 docker run -it --rm carlesfernandez/gnsssdr-telecorenta gnss-sdr --version
 ```